Our sustainability statement of intent

-In 2020 we signed an innovative ESG-linked revolving credit facility.
-It’s the first to be issued by a UK REIT and incorporates three ESG-linked KPIs which align with our ambitious sustainability strategy.
+In 2020, we signed an innovative ESG-linked revolving credit facility.
+It was the first to be issued by a UK REIT and incorporates three ESG-linked KPIs which align with our ambitious sustainability strategy.
 These KPIs include annual pre-agreed targets and are based on:

 - Supporting our target to decarbonise our existing buildings by reducing our portfolio energy intensity by 40% by 2030;